-We’re on a mission to make sure every resident of Indiana has the local news they need.
+We want to make sure every resident of Indiana has the local news they need.

 Rally philanthropic support for partner news organizations to strengthen their news and their impact.